-- In Person: Mondays and Wednesdays 11:30 am 12:20 pm, in PHYS 226A - Online: Thursdays 6:30-7:20 pm, via Bb Collaborate in Blackboard Email policy: - Visiting my office hour is the best way of contact.
+- In Person: MON 2:10 3:00 pm and WED 11:10 AM 12:00 PM, in PHYS 226A - Online: THU 6:30-7:20 pm, via Bb Collaborate in Blackboard Email policy: - Visiting my office hour is the best way of contact.
 The time is set aside for you, and you will get individual attention.
-I'd love to use the time to know you in person. - Physics related questions should be posted on the Discord instead of personal email so everyone in class can benefit from the discussion. - Email is a great method for non-physics questions.
-Please include your full name, course number, and use your UMBC email address to ensure prompt response.
+I'd love to use the time to know you in person. - Physics-related questions should be posted on Discord instead of personal email so everyone in the class can benefit from the discussion. - Email is a great method for non-physics questions.
+Please include your full name, course number, and use your UMBC email address to ensure a prompt response.